yyang42/moulitest/README.md

 Usage
 -----
-To launch a test this command inside a test folder:
+To launch a test use inside this repository:

-	$ cd libft # example
-	$ make test
+	$ make -C libft test # Example with libft.

 Check Makefile of each project test to discover other commands.